-Dropout is a technique for regularizing neural networks, developed by Hinton et al. and published in the paper Improving neural networks by preventing co-adaptation of feature detectors.
+Dropout or dilution is a technique for regularizing neural networks, developed by Hinton et al. and published in the paper Improving neural networks by preventing co-adaptation of feature detectors.

 The core idea behind dropout is to randomly set some of the weights in a neural network to \(0\) during the training phase.